In-patient luxury rehab center in Thailand

 6. Shared psychotic disorder

 Shared psychotic disorder, also known as folie à deux, is a rare mental illness that two or more people in a close relationship share.
 In this disorder, an inducer (or primary) is a person with psychotic disorder and delusions.
-The inducer influences people (secondary) without psychotic disorder based on delusional beliefs.
-In most cases, shared psychotic disorder affects two people, but sometimes it can include larger groups, even families.

-Multiple causes are associated with a shared psychotic disorder.
-For example, primary and secondary may be socially isolated from the outside world, which can contribute to the onset of symptoms.
 Other potential causes are high levels of chronic stress, the close connection between primary and secondary, an untreated disorder such as schizophrenia, and an age difference between two people.

-Additionally, temperament plays a role.
-For example, the primary can be dominant, whereas the secondary is submissive, which gives in to keep peace and later beliefs in delusions.
-A secondary person may be neurotic, passive, and struggle with critical thinking.
-They may also have another mental illness, such as depression.
-Shared psychotic disorder can also occur when the secondary is mentally or physically dependent on the primary.
-Being female is also among the factors that contribute to the development of a shared psychotic disorder.
+They are likely to have another mental illness as well, such as depression.
+Shared psychotic disorder occurs when the secondary is mentally or physically dependent on the primary.
+Being female is among the factors that contribute to the development of a shared psychotic disorder.

 The biggest difference between this and other psychotic disorders is that shared psychotic disorder affects two or more people.
 One person has a specific psychotic illness, whereas the other develops delusions.